 Right Food for Healthy Skin

-It’s easy to forget that our skin needs to be fed properly to function.
+It’s easy to forget that our skin needs to be adequately fed to function.
 It also needs good-quality nutrition to look and feel at its best.

 Food is so important for skin health as well as the health of the rest of our bodies.
-How could we improve the way our skin feels by making a few changes to our diet?
+How could we improve the condition of our skin by making a few changes to our diet?

 Food Checklist for Good Skin

-Instead of using food as a way to satisfy a craving or enjoy a tasty treat, we could try using food as a medicine – our own natural skincare regime.
+Instead of using food to satisfy a craving or enjoy a tasty treat, we could try using food as a medicine – our natural skincare regime.
 Foods that will help you to stay healthy, vibrant, and have radiant, glowing skin include:

 - Mixed greens, including kale – contain a selection of powerful antioxidants that can slow down the visible effects of aging and reduce inflammation.

-- Blueberries and cranberries – these and many other dark berries are packed full of polyphenols.
+- Blueberries and cranberries – these and many other dark berries contain polyphenols.
 These are compounds that can have a beneficial effect on the condition of your skin.

-- Almonds and Brazil nuts contain lots of vitamin E, another antioxidant that helps your skin resist UV damage.
+- Almonds and Brazil nuts contain vitamin E, another antioxidant that helps your skin resist UV damage.
 Vitamin E is also excellent for helping your skin to stay moisturized.

 - Spring onions and green Onions – great if you have dark circles under your eyes.
-Or if you have lost elasticity in your skin, as they contain Vitamin K.
+Or if your skin has lost elasticity, spring and green onions contain Vitamin K.